This quick and easy Fettuccine Alfredo for one can be made in less than twenty minutes and makes a fabulously cheesy lunch or dinner.

 - Pinch of cayenne pepper (optional)

-- 2 tablespoons shredded Parmesan cheese for the smoothest sauce use freshly grated Parmesan
+- ½ ounce (2 Tbs to 1/4 cup )* shredded parmesan cheese for the smoothest sauce, use freshly grated parmesan

 - Bring a medium pot of salted water to a boil and cook fettuccine according to package instructions.
 Drain and set aside.